-From a wide collection of intriguing objects I create paintings and collage, and wall sculpture.
+From a wide collection of intriguing objects I create sculpture, paintings and collage works.
 I see metaphor and paradox all around me and portray them visually through either direct or ironic language.

 My work celebrates the visual complexity of objects in tension with their very ordinariness.
 I am amused by juxtaposition, and the viewer may happen upon an occasional visual joke.